SkylineCommunications/dataminer-docs-connectors/connector/doc/Rohde_Schwarz_SLx8000_DVBT.md

 The **Receiver** page contains status and power parameters.

+System Impedance is a configurable parameter used to compute RF Input Level dBm column (Status DVB Receiver/Monitor Table).
+Changing the value will affect trending and monitoring of that column.

 ### Exciter

 On the **Exciter** page of the connector, you can find more information about the Exciter's Input, Status, Precorrection, Configuration and Product Information in the respective tables.
 All of this information is read-only.